 You can find out more about our Lake Agnes hike here

-The 5.6km trail encircles the vibrant green-coloured glacial lake, and it is an easy, flat walk with stunning mountain views which will take about an hour to complete.
+The 5.6km trail encircles the vibrant green-coloured glacial lake.
+It’s an easy, flat walk with stunning mountain views which will take about an hour to complete.
 You can add on the Emerald Basin trail if you fancy something a little more challenging

 We visited Emerald Lake on our drive from Banff to Revelstoke, and you can read more about this journey here.

 There really is a hike to suit everyone in Jasper and Banff National Parks!
 Whether you like lakes, mountains or forests, the Canadian Rockies offer it all.
-Of course, there are far more strenuous and challenging hikes available, but sometimes you just want to experience the natural beauty without putting in too much effort…
+There are far more strenuous and challenging hikes available, but sometimes you just want to experience natural beauty without putting in too much effort.
+I hope you’ve enjoyed this (non-hikers) guide to 6 amazing but easy Hikes in Jasper and Banff.